quetojenkins/Quizless/README.md

 2. Select a quiz by clicking on it.

 # Quizing
+Once a quiz is selected, you will enter the quiz screen.
 A random card will be selected from the quiz.
-Flip between the question and answer isng space/f or by clicking teh flip button.
+Flip between the question and answer using space/f or by clicking the flip button.
 Click correct or press c/> if you got the question right, your score will increase by one and that question will not come up again.
 Click incorrect or press i/< if you got it wrong and the question will come up again later for you to try again.
-You will return to the hom epage when you get all questions correct.
+You will return to the home page when you get all questions correct.
 You can leave early by pressing done.

 Press "q" to quit quizless.

 # Creating a quiz
 **Currently the quiz folders are a bit funky.
-This will be resolved soon with a planned nested flder selection in the dropdown.
+This will be resolved soon with a planned nested folder selection in the dropdown.
 The quizes are taken from the "sll" folder so just add your quiz there and it will come up in the dropdown**
 Quizes are read from text files and the text files are located in the File Handling folder.

 ## Quiz Format